FBI searched the Penn Biden Center in mid-November

 When the FBI conducted a consensual search of Mr. Biden's home in Wilmington on Jan.
 20, Bauer and the White House announced it the following day.

-The White House and personal attorneys for Mr. Biden declined to comment.
+Personal attorneys for Mr. Biden declined to comment.
 The Justice Department and FBI also declined comment.
+White House Communications Director Kate Bedingfield responded to questions about the FBI search in an appearance on CNN and referred questions to the Justice Department.

+"That's not something I can comment on from here," she said.
+"That's something you'll need to ask the Justice Department.
+What I can say is that we have been cooperative and transparent from the outset.
+We put out multiple statements from the president's personal attorney describing the process and being clear that the president takes this seriously, and that he cooperated and will continue to cooperate with the Justice Department in full."

 In all, federal authorities have recovered between 25 and 30 documents marked classified from the office space and Mr. Biden's Wilmington home.
 The material includes classified items and other records from Mr. Biden's vice presidential and Senate days.
 Some documents found at the Penn Biden Center were labeled top secret.